josnelihurt/learning-cuda/README.md

 Webcam app that processes video through CUDA kernels.
 You pick filters, it runs them on your GPU (or CPU if you want to compare), shows you the FPS.
 That's it.

-Built with Go because I wanted to try CGO, and C++ for the actual processing.
+Built with Go web server that loads C++ accelerator libraries via dlopen.
+Filter definitions are discovered dynamically from the library capabilities.
 Probably overengineered but whatever, it works.

 ## Setup